 Impoundments 1 & 2

-On September 25, 2018, the U.S. Environmental Protection Agency (USEPA) issued a Record of Decision for Operable Unit 8 (OU8), commonly referred to as Impoundments 1 and 2.
-The final remedy is based upon a comprehensive Focused Feasibility Study, input from EPA’s National Remedy Review Board, a detailed analysis of the alternatives, and public comments.
-The major components of the remedy selected by EPA include the following:
+The U.S. Environmental Protection Agency (USEPA) issued Record of Decision for Operable Unit 8 (OU8), commonly referred to as Impoundments 1 and 2, includes the following major remedy components:

 • Excavation and dewatering of the impoundment material from Impoundments 1 and 2;